UK Pension Changes in 2015

 Taxation in Australia

-The ATO ruling however has indicated that the correct approach to calculating the amount of any taxable portion into AUD is to use exchange rate applicable at the time the pension fund lump sum is received in Australia.
+The ATO ruling however has indicated that the correct approach to calculating the amount of any taxable portion into AUD is to use the exchange rate applicable at the time the pension fund lump sum is received in Australia.
 So, the same exchange rate is used for both calculations and it is the one applying at the date the lump sum is received in Australia.